VisualComputing/nub/README.md

 }
 ```

 The eye can be controlled both programmatically (since a [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) is a [Frame](https://visualcomputing.github.io/frames-javadocs/frames/primitives/Frame.html) specialization) and interactively (using the mouse, see [mouse()](https://visualcomputing.github.io/frames-javadocs/frames/processing/Scene.html#mouse--) and [Mouse](https://visualcomputing.github.io/frames-javadocs/frames/processing/Mouse.html)).
 Observe the anonymous inner [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) class intance which is used to define how the node will behave, refer to the [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) API for details.
-Note also the [setDefaultGrabber(Grabber)](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#setDefaultGrabber-frames.input.Grabber-) call which will direct input to the eye when no other node is being picked.
+Note also the [setDefaultGrabber(Grabber)](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#setDefaultGrabber-frames.input.Grabber-) call which will direct user input (e.g., mouse) to the eye when no other node is being picked.

 ### Shapes